calcita/CV/content/about.md

 title: "About me"
 ---

-I am looking for a job in Europe or remote.
-I do statistical analysis with R and teaching R. I am passionate about R and free culture.
+I have 10+ years of R programming experience: data analysis and data visualization.
+I also have worked I do statistical analysis with R and teaching R.

 My work experience consists of: Statistics analysis about economy and social information with a geospatial an approach, statistics Teaching assistant and R software teaching instructor.
 I am from Uruguay and now I am in Berlin.
 I am interested in sports, photography and travel.

-I conjugated my love for R and travel on my [travel blog](//mapamundi.me/) made completely in R.
+I am interested in sports, photography and travel.
+I conjugated my love for R and travel on my [travel blog](//mapamundi.me/) made completely in R. I am passionate about R and free culture.

 ---